Visiting the Abbey and Great Barn

 As you wander through Buckland Abbey, you'll discover a wealth of fascinating tales, amazing architecture and over eight centuries of history.

-Visiting the Abbey
+Visiting the Abbey during the week

 - The ground floor is accessible for wheelchairs.